thbaumbach/blink1-bitcoin/README.md

 $ blink1-bitcoin okcoin
 ```

-`bitfinex` and `Houbi` are coming soon
+`Bitfinex` and `Huobi` are coming soon

 ## Todo

 * transfer code into library!!
-* options to connect to: Bitfinex, Kraken, BTC-e, Houbi...
+* options to connect to: Bitfinex, Kraken, BTC-e, Huobi...

 ## License